-At Leighton Interactive, we follow an inbound methodology.
-While inbound marketing typically refers to online marketing efforts, I’ve applied the methodology to the selling process.
+At Leighton Interactive, we employ an inbound methodology to sales.
+While inbound marketing typically refers to online marketing efforts, I’ve applied the methodology to sales enablement.
+Here's how it works.

-In short, businesses find us.
-Potential clients discover what we do and can complete our online form or contact us via phone or email.
-In the attract stage, potential clients come to us.
-There’s zero pressure on our end.
+In short, businesses find you — the power of inbound.
+If you're used to an exclusive outbound sales process, this might sound a little nuts, but it works!
+It works great when you combine inbound sales with outbound sales.
+Potential clients discover what you do and can complete an online form or contact you via phone or email.
+In the attract stage, potential clients come to you.

 The second stage is the convert stage.
-During this stage, potential clients and I meet and discuss new ideas and plans of action.
-My main priority in meeting with businesses is to listen — not sell.
-I genuinely want to hear them.
+During this stage, potential clients and your sales team/person meet and discuss new ideas and plans of action.
+The main priority in meeting with businesses is to listen — not sell them a service.
+You should genuinely want to hear them.
 I want to hear everything: wants, needs, desires, problems, and everything in-between.
-It’s about forming relationships and trust.
+It’s about forming relationships and cultivating trust.

-From these meetings, I can advise them whether or not working with Leighton Interactive is right for them.
-If it’s not, I let them know.
-Some businesses have goals that don’t align with our services.
-I’m not here to waste anyone’s time or money.
+From these meetings, you can advise and guide them whether or not working with you is right for them.
+If it’s not, let them know.
+Inbound sales isn't right for every business, and when businesses have goals that don’t align with your services, that's okay.
+The last thing you want to do is waste anyone’s time or money.

 There are multiple meetings that take place before moving to the next stage of “selling.”
 The first few meetings are about getting to know each other.
 The next meetings focus on how our services address a potential client’s needs.

 The third stage is closing.
-It’s where we drop the world “potential.”
-Once we mutually agree on goals, services, timelines, and processes, it’s time for our partnership to officially begin.
-The paperwork is signed, and we begin working toward achieving the set goals.
+Once you mutually agree on goals, services, timelines, and processes, it’s time for the partnership/sale to officially begin.

 The final stage is delight.
 This stage includes doing what clients ask and applying inbound in order to exceed their goals.
-I provide recommendations during this stage and continue building relationships and trust.
+We provide recommendations during this stage and continue building both the relationship and trust.
 This process is an evolution — it’s ongoing and takes time, which I love.